Today I have the neatest thing to share with you!!

 1) Start with the crisp bills.

 This is the most important step.
-They must be crisp or the note pad won’t lay flat or look nice.
+They must be crisp or the tear off money pad won’t lay flat or look nice.
 Trust me, I’ve tried to cheat on this one.
 I wouldn’t bother if you don’t have nice looking one dollar bills! 😀

 2) Cut out the cardboard backing exactly to the size of the bills.